 Later just before the Doctor and co left for the city Aloydn left a box that contained the anti radiation drugs outside of the TARDIS.
 The Doctor unsure of what it was simply placed it in the TARDIS to examine later and headed off for the city with his companions.

 Whilst there Barbara became separated from the others and was kidnapped by a Dalek.

 Barbara comes face to face with one of Skaro’s nastiest.

 The Doctor, Ian and Susan meanwhile would discover a giga counter upstairs that revealed to them that the air of the planet was polluted.
-Realizing that they had all contracted radiation poisoning due to their long exposure to it, before they could even begin to search for Barbara they were soon captured by a patrol of Daleks.
+Realising that they had all contracted radiation poisoning due to their long exposure to it, the Doctor revealed his bluff to a furious Ian.
+Before the travellers could even begin to search for Barbara they were captured by a patrol of Daleks.

 Ian in his attempt to escape was shot by a Dalek that merely paralysed his legs as the creatures wanted to keep him and the others alive for questioning.

 With all 3 of them being placed in a cell alongside Barbara the Daleks would later interrogate the Doctor on his own.

 They initially believed him to be a Thal but the Doctor soon convinced them that he was a visitor from another world.
 During his conversation with his Dalek captors the Doctor came to realise that the box left outside the TARDIS was in fact a sample of the Thals anti radiation drugs.

 He made a deal with the Daleks that one of them would leave the city to retrieve the drugs which they would then split.
 Though the Daleks agreed to this they ultimately had no intentions of allowing the Doctor and his companions to keep any of the drugs.

 Susan being the youngest was the least affected by the radiation sickness and therefore she was sent out to retrieve the drugs from the TARDIS.